 -- Extract taken from The Architectural Association in the Postwar Years by Patrick Zamarian - publishing on 30th October 2020.

-You can pre-order your copy HERE.
+Order your copy HERE.

 Hardback • 208 Pages • Size: 250 × 190 mm